yoavsinai/RubiksCube/README.md

 # RubiksCube

-A C# program that can display a rubiks cube in 2D.
+A C# program that can display and interact with a Rubik's Cube in 2D.
 <br>Currently not supporting 3D.
 (Maybe in the future)
 The Solve method is not implemented yet.